RogerLuo-Code/coding-practice/problem_solution/lc04_median_2_sorted_array/lc04_median_2_sorted_array.md

 * `(max(A[i -1], B[j - 1]) + min(A[i], B[j]))/2`, when m + n is even

-The **algorithm** is simpled as:
+The **algorithm** is simplified as:
 ```
 Searching i in [0, m] to find an object i such that:
     B[j - 1] <= A[i] and A[i - 1] <= B[j], where j = (m + n + 1)/2 - i
 ```
-We can use binary search method to search i (j is changed acoordingly).
-There are 3 situtions to consider:
+We can use binary search method to search i (j is changed accordingly).
+There are 3 situations to consider:
 * `B[j - 1] <= A[i]` and `A[i - 1] <= B[j]`
 The object is found and stop searching.
 *  `B[j - 1] > A[i]`